Resource

 RCS is an industry standard for media rich communications.
 It’s been around since 2007, and is officially owned by the GSMA.
 It works on the GSMA’s universal profile system, which is a set of user stories & features including P2P and A2P use cases.
 While RCS has been around for a while, Apple’s 2023 decision to support the standard has shifted RCS into the spotlight, since now it will be accessible on both Android and Apple devices.

-RCS for Business Messaging is Google’s proprietary A2P messaging solution, which has become the global standard for RCS A2P messages.
+RCS for Business (formerly known as RCS Business Messaging, or RBM) is Google’s proprietary A2P messaging solution, which has become the global standard for RCS A2P messages.
 Google has worked to get buy-in to their standard from nearly every carrier on the planet, making it the universal standard.

 SMS (Short Message Service) is currently the most common form of texting.
 It works between any text-enabled mobile numbers, and messages conveniently show up in the device’s native messaging app.
 It has high deliverability and open rates, and doesn’t require WiFi or mobile data.
 However, there is a limited character count.
 Longer messages, and any messages containing images, video, or sound, sent via MMS (Multimedia Messaging Service).